nkrusch/recontext/notes/readme.md

     * Look at previous works at same venue for inspiration
     * Examples: [1](https://arxiv.org/pdf/2412.07235)

-5. What are the challenges and lessons learned from= transferring research ideas to new settings (think of these questions in advance)
+5. What are the challenges and lessons learned from transferring research ideas to new settings
+   * Think of these questions in advance

 # Baseline assumptions